Be Prepared in Portugal: 6 Things I Wish I Knew Before Going There

 2. Spanish is not that similar to Portuguese

-Do not start speaking to them in Spanish thinking that they’ll understand the majority of what you’re saying.
+Do not start speaking to someone in Portugal in Spanish thinking that they’ll understand the majority of what you’re saying.
 They might both be romance languages, but they aren’t similar enough for you to get by on your high school foreign language classes.

 I had a moment of derisive disapproval at Belem Tower when I only had a €20 bill.
 It wasn’t the end of the world, but if I could go back in time and make change in Dublin before flying to Portugal… I would have.

-Belem Tower was a good thirty to forty-minute venture from Rossio Square (which is relatively considered the city center of Lisbon) … and the National Sanctuary of the Crist is even further away.
+Belem Tower was a good 30 to 40 minute venture from Rossio Square (which is relatively considered the city center of Lisbon) … and the National Sanctuary of the Crist is even further away.

-Had I known this before going, I would have planned my itineraries accordingly.
+Had I known this before going, I would have planned my itinerary for Lisbon and Portugal accordingly.

 5. The Tiles in Lisbon are Slippery